limemarys03/my-project/README.md

 # Hello!
 I'm Lime! // Technical DevLog

-I'm a Python student (Day 15).
+I'm a Python student.
 This space is used to document my progress and experiment with different coding concepts.

 ## 🔬 Current Experiments: Persistence & Logic
 Currently exploring how to handle data storage and player-character interaction logic in terminal-based environments.